Lee Nogan: Assistant to Neil Aspin

 Nogan went on to work as assistant to F.C.
 Halifax Town manager Neil Aspin.
-On 1 October 2014, now aged 45, he came on as a 7th-minute substitute in a 3–0 defeat at Guiseley in the first round of the West Riding County Cup, and was taken off to be replaced by Aspin on 69 minutes.
-Aspin was appointed as Gateshead manager on 27 November 2015, and the following day he hired Nogan to again work as his assistant.
+On 1 October 2014, now aged 45, he came on as a 7th-minute substitute in a 3–0 defeat at Guiseley in the first round of the West Riding County Cup.
+He was taken off to be replaced by Aspin on 69 minutes.
+Aspin was appointed as Gateshead manager on 27 November 2015.
+The following day he hired Nogan to again work as his assistant.
 Having been recruited by League Two club Port Vale, Aspin again took Nogan with him to work as a coach on 6 October 2017.
 He departed Vale Park alongside Aspin on 30 January 2019.

 Personal life

 Nogan has worked as a PE teacher in primary schools since ending his playing career.
 His younger brother, Kurt Nogan, is also a former professional footballer.